 Pros of Zinc Roofing

 Longevity – Zinc roofs have been known to last anywhere from 60 to 100 years.
-Studies have shown that in some cases zinc roofing could last up to 150 years depending upon the quality of installation, building properties, and climate.
+Studies have shown that zinc roofing could sometimes last up to 150 years, depending on the quality of installation, building properties, and climate.

-Ecofriendly – Since zinc is a natural metal extracted from the ground, zinc’s toxicity levels are very low, even after fabrication.
-Homeowners and business owners do not have to worry about any toxic run-off or ground pollution surrounding their zinc roofing.
-Additionally, zinc is a non-ferrous metal, meaning it does not contain iron, and therefore requires less energy to manufacture.
+Ecofriendly – Since zinc is a natural metal extracted from the ground, zinc’s toxicity levels are low, even after fabrication.
+Homeowners and business owners do not have to worry about toxic run-off or ground pollution surrounding their zinc roofing.
+Additionally, zinc is a non-ferrous metal, meaning it does not contain iron and therefore requires less energy to manufacture.

-Self-healing – Zinc actually possesses its own outer protective layer, which prevents against corrosion, scratching, and panel markings.
-If wind or another element were to scratch the surface of the zinc roof, the metal’s protective layer would actually fix and correct itself over time.
+Self-healing characteristics – Zinc has an outer protective layer that prevents corrosion, scratching, and other panel markings.
+If wind or another element were to scratch the surface of the zinc roof, the metal’s protective layer would fix and correct itself over time.

 Cons of Zinc Roofing

 Expensive – The most prominent drawback to zinc roofing is the price.
-While there are many variables that factor into determining the price, zinc roofing can cost anywhere from $600 to $900 per roofing square.
-When selecting the best roofing, keep in mind that metal roofing lasts decades longer than asphalt roofing and requires less maintenance and replacement.
+While many variables factor into the cost and prices continue to fluctuate dramatically into 2022, zinc roofing can cost anywhere from $650 to $1100 per roofing square (100 square feet).

-Underside Corrosion – If the zinc roofing is improperly coated on the underside of the panel, corrosion could take place.
-This occurs when water molecules get trapped underneath between the panel and the insulation or underlayment, which can cause the metal to weaken if not coated
+Underside corrosion – If the zinc roofing is improperly coated on the underside and water molecules get trapped underneath/between the panels and the insulation or underlayment, the zinc metal can corrode.

-Ventilation – All zinc applications require adequate ventilation to help the system from failing from the inside (or underside) out.
-Above deck ventilation products, such as Sharkskin Ventilated Mat or Enkamat, combined with using the appropriate details will contribute to the longevity of a zinc system.
+Ventilation concerns – All zinc applications require adequate ventilation to help prevent the system from failing from the inside (or underside) out.
+Above deck ventilation products, such as Sharkskin Ventilated Mat or Enkamat, combined with using the appropriate installation details, will contribute to the longevity of a zinc system.
 The correct ventilation process for zinc roofing is more of a precaution than a disadvantage.

 Copper Metal Roofing

-The use of copper roofing has been around for hundreds, if not thousands, of years.
-Historical data shows that the Romans actually used copper covering on the roof of the Pantheon in 27 B.C.
-To this day, many large architectural structures, commercial buildings, and even residential homes have roofing made from or accented with copper panels and coils.
+The use of copper roofing has been around for hundreds — if not thousands — of years.
+Historical data shows that the Romans used copper covering on the roof of the Pantheon in 27 B.C.

 Pros of Copper Roofing